halildilaver/kivvi-arduino-platfrom/README.md

 # kivvi-arduino-platfrom

 arduino-esp32 platform for DeveloopIDE.
 Collected a tools and libraries to compile arduino code in DeveloopIDE.
-For more information please kindly visit at kivvi.comt.tr
+For more information please kindly visit at kivvi.com.tr

 ## Manually install
 Download released zip file corresponding to your OS in "release" section of this page.